 - In-app purchases (additional content or features) and Freemium as its type – the most profitable way to revenue from the app these years according to Forbes.

 - Selling users’ behavior data.

 - Transaction fees.

-- White Label app sales (development of apps used by buyers under their own logo).
+- White Label app sales (mobile app development services used by buyers under their own logo).

 More complex sources of income include an offline sale.
 For example, fashion brands create viral apps such as Style Mixer app by Gap, which show the latest collections without giving an opportunity to buy it online.
 The wardrobe items can only be bought in the physical showroom.
 Check other examples.
 Although the monetization definition remains the same for any app there are plenty of strategies to embody it.